 - All checking accounts are interest bearing.
 The only exceptions are in those instances where such earnings are prohibited by the regulations of the entity originally providing those funds.

-- The Dean of Business Services, with the authority hereby granted by the Board and President, ensures that all excess funds not needed for normal operations during the next three months are removed from interest bearing checking accounts and invested in other securities to produce a higher rate of interest, if possible.
+- The Vice President for Business and Administrative Services, with the authority hereby granted by the Board and President, ensures that all excess funds not needed for normal operations during the next three months are removed from interest bearing checking accounts and invested in other securities to produce a higher rate of interest, if possible.
 These funds are invested in Bank certificates of deposit in multiples not to exceed the amount of insurance provided by the FDIC.
 Care is taken, however, to ensure that the total deposits (checking and investments) do not exceed the additional collateral provided as required by law.
 Verbal quotes are secured and a record kept prior to placing the funds.
 The length of these type investments should not exceed ninety days.

 - Excess funds expected to be available for more than ninety days or special funds known to be available for investment for a specific period of time are invested in either bank certificates of deposit or treasury notes insured by the federal treasury system.